caltechlibrary/newt/newt_yaml_syntax.md

 ## templates property

 This property is used by Newt Mustache.
-It is ignore by Newt router and code generator.
+It allows Newt Mustache to map a POST to a specific template or template and set of paritals.

 templates
 : (optional: newtmustache) this holds a list of template objects.